 ACADEMIC YEAR APPLICATION

 Mentors can post research opportunities for each fall and spring semester.
-Fall 2021: URAP will begin to list open fall projects in late June.
+Spring 2022: URAP will begin to list open fall projects in early December.
 The application process is entirely remote; the program is well prepared to continue to help mentors connect with students outside of the classroom.
 It is your decision if the work will be remote, in person, or a hybrid version.
 Please contact Stefanie Ebeling at firstname.lastname@example.org for the link to submit a proposal.
-The last day to submit a new project for the fall semester is August 11th.
+The last day to submit a new project for the spring semester is January 7th.
 Funding note: We hope to continue to provide project funding in 2021/22, but such funding will be subject to the campus budget process.

 Student deadline: Student applications open on the first day of the administrative term, and close on Monday in the second week of classes.
-The fall application period for students will be Wednesday, August 18 through Monday, August 30.
+The spring application period for students will be Tuesday, January 11th through Monday, January 24th.